vamiceDev/reddit_stash_download/Readme.md

 ## Redgifs
 Redgifs doesn't require a login, but does require a specific header to not reject the download request.
-The redgifs python library: https://github.com/scrazzz/redgifs  handles this smoothly.
+The redgifs python library  handles this smoothly.

-However, as of 9/5/2024, there is a bug: https://github.com/scrazzz/redgifs/issues/37 that requires downloading the most recent version from GitHub:

-`pip install --force-reinstall git+https://github.com/scrazzz/redgifs`

 # Result Formatting
 ## File structure